sirlensalot/tatterdemalion/posts/Pleonid.md

 The construction of the piece is by pseudo-random selection of one of three section types, representing the three bodies of material generated: lines, chords, and braids.
-Preferring a parameterizable, deterministic and low-entropy solution, I use a [linear frequency shift register (LFSR)](https://en.wikipedia.org/wiki/Linear-feedback_shift_register) to produce a stream of on-off values.
+Preferring a parameterizable, deterministic and low-entropy solution, I use a [linear feedback shift register (LFSR)](https://en.wikipedia.org/wiki/Linear-feedback_shift_register) to produce a stream of on-off values.
 In Pleonid, this LFSR is parameterized with a bit length of 5 and tap points of 2 and 4.

 ```{.haskell}